The Sussex Police & Crime Commissioner is Katy Bourne OBE, who was re-elected on 10 May 2021.

 Katy Bourne was raised and schooled in Sussex before graduating from Aberystwyth University.
 She still lives in mid-Sussex, is married to Kevin and has two adult sons.
 She was a successful business woman before entering politics and retains a keen interest in innovative business start-ups especially green technologies.

-Katy is in her second term as Police and Crime Commissioner (PCC) for Sussex.
-She was first elected in 2012 and re-elected in 2016, when she more than doubled her majority.
+Katy is in her third term as Police and Crime Commissioner (PCC) for Sussex.
+She was first elected in 2012 and re-elected in 2016 and 2021.

 The PCC’s role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

 Katy is responsible for setting the strategic direction and priorities for Sussex Police through the Police & Crime Plan.
 This includes setting the police budget and local police precept – the amount residents pay for policing in their council tax.

 She also has a statutory duty to commission support services for victims of crime and to deliver community safety initiatives including restorative justice and crime reduction grants.